Mets–Willets Point station (IRT Flushing Line): Unbuilt AirTrain station

 On January 20, 2015, New York Governor Andrew Cuomo announced a plan to build AirTrain LaGuardia, a people mover running along the Grand Central Parkway and connecting the station to LaGuardia Airport.
 The project would have included a $50 million renovation of the Willets Point subway station, which would have become fully accessible.
 In May 2017, Parsons Brinckerhoff was hired to design the AirTrain; at the time, construction was projected to start in 2019.
 Transportation advocates criticized the plan as being overly roundabout.
 In October 2021, Kathy Hochul, who succeeded Cuomo as governor after his resignation, directed PANYNJ to pause the AirTrain project.
 The PANYNJ presented 14 alternatives in March 2022, and the AirTrain LGA project was canceled in March 2023 in favor of increased bus service.

 Proposed redevelopment

-As part of the proposed Metropolitan Park and Hard Rock Hotel & Casino Metropolitan Park, the station would be renovated and redeveloped in order to help serve the area.
-If approved, the plans call for the installation of four elevators to give the entire station ADA accessibility, as well as the construction of several walkways connecting the station to the casino and several parking garages.
+As part of the proposed Metropolitan Park casino complex, the station would be renovated and redeveloped in order to help serve the area.
+The Metropolitan Park plan was approved in December 2025.
+The plans call for the installation of four elevators to give the entire station ADA accessibility, as well as the construction of several walkways connecting the station to the casino and several parking garages.
+The portion of the mezzanine connecting to the Passarelle Boardwalk would permanently become part of the mezzanine's unpaid area.
+In addition, existing non-accessible ramps would be rebuilt.
+Plans also called for a New York Mets logo in a plaza outside one of the entrances.